 Lying on and behind the North Esplanade was once an ambitious spa resort, brainchild of the Revd.
 Davies.
 Daviesville, as it was known, comprised Steart House, the nearby Beverley Cottage, Marine House and the Round Tower buildings.
-The spa was in operation from 1833 to 1874.
+The spa, probably funded by money from the sale of the Round Tower lighthouse to Trinity House, was in operation from 1833 to 1874.

 J. Salisbury’s 1859 ‘Handbook of Burnham’ mentions the hot and cold baths as having “every usual appliance for convenience, comfort and restoration of health.”
 It goes on to say that “At the rear is a small, tasteful building called”

 The appendix mentions that two separate springs were found by the Reverend Davies “one a saline or tonic, the other a sulphureous or alterative” which was determined by analysis arranged by Dr Henning.

 Engraving of the Spa in its heyday as seen from Berrow Road along the line of what is now Myrtle Drive.
 (From ‘Beyond the Shadows’ a history of three local families by Rita Probert)

 Below: the remains of the water intake for the Spa remained visible on the beach for many years.